 22 Pages Posted: 10 Sep 2021 Last revised: 4 Nov 2021

 Date Written: September 5, 2021

-We use the universe of USPTO data on patents and inventors from 1976 to 2019 to look at the dynamics of coauthorship on patents and its relationship with competition.
+We use the universe of USPTO data on patents and inventors from 1976 to 2017 to look at the dynamics of coauthorship on patents and its relationship with competition.
 First, we find an inverted-U relationship between competition and the growth in coauthorship: the number of new collaborators on each patent is maximized at intermediate levels of competition.
-Next, we find that there is a surge of new coauthors at the time of invention, and then fewer than normal new coauthors after a breakthrough invention.
-Third, the sizes of the surge and subsequent decline in coauthorship are largest in industries with intermediate levels of competition.
+Next, we find that there is a surge of new coauthors at the time of invention, and then persistently fewer than normal new coauthors after a breakthrough invention.
+Third, the size of the surge in coauthorship are the largest, and subsequent decline the smallest, in industries with intermediate levels of competition.
 We also present a simple model in which researchers trade off gains from collaboration against threats of business stealing, which provides one explanation for our empirical findings.

 Keywords: Innovation, Business Stealing, Collaboration, Knowledge Networks, Coauthorship